googleapis/google-cloud-cpp/release/README.md

 *No PR is needed for this step.*

-First run the following command -- which will *NOT* make any changes to the repo -- and verify that the output and *version numbers* look correct.
+First run the following command -- which will *NOT* make any changes to any repos -- and verify that the output and *version numbers* look correct.

 ```bash
 $ release/release.sh googleapis/google-cloud-cpp